koelslaw/documentation/topics/nuc/v1/README.md

 sudo systemctl restart sshd
 ```

-Once the post-installation steps have been completed, then we need to clone a few git repos to ensure we have what we need to build ROCK.
+Once the post-installation steps have been completed, then we need to clone a few git repositories to ensure we have what we need to build ROCK.
 Navigate to '10.[state].10.19:4000` or `nuc.[STATE].cmat.lan:4000` if you already have DNS set up in accordance with the documentation.

 Mirror the following Repositories in gitea